 |Diversified agricultural portfolio||*|

-DINZ estimates that P2P will increase export revenue by $56 million and net industry earnings by $34 m a year.
+DINZ estimates that P2P would increase export revenue by $56 million and net industry earnings by $34 m a year.
 Year 7 revenues will be $75 m higher than they would have been under a ‘do-nothing’ scenario, in which the industry continues to shrink.
 These figures assume that the farmers of 50% of the national deer herd adopt new practices and that new markets for venison have been created by year 7.
 Disruption caused by Covid-19 made it harder to reach these targets, though a positive net benefit to New Zealand was achieved.

 In the market